 III.
 Use of the Photo, Film, Archival, or other Special Collections

-Visit the Special Collections Department for information about access and use of photos, film, and archives.
+Visit Special Collections for information about access and use of photos, film, and archives.

 IV.
 Photocopy Facilities and Services

 A self-service photocopy machine is provided in the Library.
 Copies are $.20 a page.
 The time limit for use of the photocopy machines is ten minutes if others are waiting.

 Rare, fragile, and oversize materials may not be photocopied using the self-service photocopy machine.
 Library staff will photocopy or scan these materials for you (providing the items are stable enough to be handled).
 The cost for this service is $0.50 per page.
 Please visit our Reproduction and Licensing page for more information.

 The copyright law of the United States (Title 17, U.S. Code) governs the making of photocopies and other reproductions of copyrighted materials; patrons using the photocopy machine are liable for any infringement of this law.